-• --start-date-lat=yyyy:mm:dd:hh:mm:ss Specify a starting date/time with respect to Local Aircraft Time --time-match-real, basically gives our initial behavior: Simulator time is read from the system clock, and is used as is.
+--time-match-real, is default: Simulator time is read from the system clock, and is used as is.
 When your virtual flight is in the same timezone as where your computer is located, this may be desirable, because the clocks are synchronized.
-However, when you fly in a different part of the world, it may not be the case, because there is a number hours difference, between the position of your computer and the position of your virtual flight.
+However, when you fly in a different part of the world, it may not be the case, because there is a number of hours difference, between the position of your computer and the position of your virtual flight.